Teresa Burns Murphy reads “Geometry Lesson”, which won 3rd prize in the Soulmaking Literary Competition

 At Fall for the Book reading from AMAZING GRACES on the campus of George Mason University in Fairfax, VA with Julie Vosburgh Agnone

 She won the WORDS (Arkansas Literary Society) Award for Fiction and the Arkansas Scottish Festival Poetry Contest.
 She was a finalist for the Kate Braverman Short Story Prize and for the Janice Farrell Poetry Prize.
-Her writing has been longlisted for the Peter Taylor Prize for the Novel, the Hawk Mountain Short Story Collection Award, and the Santa Fe Writers Project Literary Award.
+Her writing has been longlisted for the Peter Taylor Prize for the Novel, the Hudson Prize, the Santa Fe Writers Project Literary Award, and the Hawk Mountain Short Story Collection Award.
 She has participated in several public readings, including the Fall for the Book Festival at George Mason University in Fairfax, Virginia; the Open Door Reading Series at The Writer’s Center in Bethesda, Maryland; the Readings by Contemporary Authors Series at the Delaware Art Museum in Wilmington, Delaware; The Arkansas Literary Society Awards Readings at the Arkansas Arts Center in Little Rock, Arkansas; and the National League of American Pen Women Soul-Making Contest Readings in San Francisco.

 She holds a B.A.
 (English) and an M.Ed.
 (American Literature) from Harding University, an M.F.A.
 (Creative Writing) from George Mason University, and an Ed.
 D. (Curriculum and Instruction) from the University of Memphis.
 While teaching at Lyon College in Batesville, Arkansas, she was awarded the Lamar Williamson Prize for Excellence in Teaching and was the recipient of the Association of Independent Liberal Arts Colleges for Teacher Education Scholar Award for her research on violence and peacemaking in the public schools.